 There are reasons for thinking that Tree 2 and Tree 3 could be connected.
 See discussion under Tree 2 in the book (Chapter 1), and “Will of William Ashdowne the elder, Yeoman of Rotherfield, 1737” in Chapter 3.

-This is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and early 1600s.
+Tree 3 is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and early 1600s.
 The tree has an interesting connection to high status families in Sussex through the marriage of John Ashdown and Ann Elliott in 1672.
 The Eliott’s have connections through marriage to the Fermor family of Walshes Manor at Rotherfield and the Newington’s, a gentry family in the Ticehurst/Burwash area.
 It may indicate that this branch of the Ashdown family were also considered to be reasonably prosperous.

 There are reasons for thinking that Tree 2 and Tree 3 could be connected - see discussion under Tree 2 in the book.

-This is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and has yet to be connected to a larger tree.
+Tree 4 is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and has yet to be connected to a larger tree.

-This is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and early 1600s.
+Tree 5 is one of a number of Ashdown family lines that appears in Rotherfield in the 1500s and early 1600s.

 Alexander Ashdowne appears at East Grinstead in 1752 and there is no obvious birth or baptism to be found for him.
 It is possible that he is linked to earlier occurrences of Ashdown's at East Grinstead (see Tree 8A), in particular to the family of Robert Ashdown who was buried at East Grinstead in 1714 and left a will.
 There is an Alexander in that family but he moved to Tonbridge and then to Speldhurst and a connection has yet to be made.

-This tree has strong links to the Ashdowns in Kent.
+Tree 11 has strong links to the Ashdowns in Kent.

-The tree has been included here because of the marriage of Anne Elliott to John Ashdown in 1672 and the interesting connections to high status families in Sussex at that time.
+Tree 12 has been included here because of the marriage of Anne Elliott to John Ashdown in 1672 and the interesting connections to high status families in Sussex at that time.
 In particular the marriages of Alexander Elliott to Anne Fermor in 1613 at Mayfield (Anne is a descendant of the Fermor family of Walshes Manor at Rotherfield) and then Constance Hepden in 1624 at Mayfield (three of Contance’s sisters married into the Newington’s, a gentry family at that time).
 This gives some indication to the status of the Elliott family and possibly to the branch of the Ashdown family they later married into.

 A key marriage in this tree is that of John Elliott and Ann Barham in 1646 at Wadhurst.
 Ann’s father, Nicholas Barham of Wadhurst, left a will proved in 1653 which confirms her marriage to John Elliott as it names their first three surviving children.
 It was their daughter Ann who married into the Ashdown family in 1672.
 The Barham’s themselves were people of status, and an earlier Nicholas Barham was noted as under-Steward on a Rotherfield manorial court roll in the mid-1500s.